wowpatrick/source_hl2_trainyard/readme.md

 To launch in the Hammer editor:

-- Install the Source SDK Base 2013 single player from Steam "Tools" section
+- Install the `Source SDK Base 2013 Singleplayer` from Steam "Tools" section
 - Install Source SDK from Steam "Tools" section
 - Run hammer via the hammer.exe in `steamapps\common\Half-Life 2\bin\hammer.exe`